OPA’s Supplementary Frequently Asked Questions on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies

 - Signature of the immunizer

-- Documentation that proof of immunization was provided
+- Documentation that written (and electronic if applicable) proof of immunization was provided

 Pharmacy professionals who have first aid training are permitted to administer epinephrine auto-injectors for emergency treatment after administration of the COVID-19 vaccine and regardless of who administered it, the epinephrine auto-injector will be reimbursed by the Ministry for this purpose.
 However, it is important to note that when submitting the claim through the HNS, the name of the Part A pharmacist who administered or supervised the administration must be included in the prescriber field.